 The Smithsonian Institution—the world’s largest museum and research complex—includes 19 museums and galleries and the National Zoological Park.
-The total number of artifacts, works of art and specimens in the Smithsonian’s collections is estimated at 137 million.
-The bulk of this material—more than 126 million specimens and artifacts—is part of the National Museum of Natural History.
+The total number of artifacts, works of art and specimens in the Smithsonian’s collections is estimated at 156 million, of which 145 million are scientific specimens at the National Museum of Natural History.

 Among the vast collections are irreplaceable national icons, examples of everyday life and scientific material vital to the study of the world’s scientific and cultural heritage.
 The objects in Smithsonian collections range from insects and meteorites to locomotives and spacecraft.
 The scope is staggering—from a magnificent collection of ancient Chinese bronzes to the Star-Spangled Banner; from a 3.5 billion-year-old fossil to the Apollo lunar landing module; from the ruby slippers featured in The Wizard of Oz to presidential paintings and memorabilia.
 Collection objects vary in size, from the Concorde at 202 feet to the Fairfly wasp at .0067 of an inch.
 The largest single collection is Natural History’s paleobiology collection with more than 4.26 million fossil specimens, ranging from dinosaur skeletons to microscopic foraminifera.

 Only a small portion of the Smithsonian’s collections (estimated at less than 2 percent) is on display in the museums at any given time.
 Many collections are used by researchers from all over the world.
 They come to the museums or to the Museum Support Center, which houses most of the Natural History collections and labs.

 Archives of American Art—18,233 cubic feet archival materials